-TIP: Practical arrangements for independent examination hearings
+TIP: Practical arrangements for hearing sessions

 It's important not to forget the practical arrangements associated with an independent examination and you should work closely with the Programme Officer on this.
-An important aspect of this is booking rooms for hearing sessions in a location that is accessible and fit for purpose.
-The room needs to allow the Planning Inspector and those presenting at sessions to be heard easily by each other and anyone from the public who wishes to attend to watch the sessions.
+An important aspect of this is booking rooms for hearing sessions.
+The room needs allow the Planning Inspector and those presenting at sessions to be heard easily by each other and anyone from the public who wishes to attend to watch the sessions.
 This is likely to mean that microphones are needed (and some councils webcast/film this type of public hearing) and that name panels are available for everyone presenting.
 You may also need to consider whether you need additional officers to help direct or assist the public or additional signage to help participants or the public locate the room.
 Don't forget you will also need a separate room for the Planning Inspector for the duration of the hearings.
 In selecting this bear in mind this will need to provide easy access to the room in which the hearings sessions are held whilst at the same time allowing the Planning Inspector, who needs to maintain independence, separation from all participants involved in the hearing sessions, including council officers.

-F-Independent examination and adoption
+F- Independent examination and adoption

 114. This section of the Toolkit sets out guidance on the independent examination stage and beyond.
-The Planning Inspectorate (PINS) has provided specific guidance on procedural requirements associated with local plan independent examinations: Procedure Guide for Local Plan Examinations 2019.
+The Planning Inspectorate (PINS) has provided specific guidance on procedural requirements associated with local plan independent examinations: Procedure Guide for Local Plan Examinations 2021.
 You should refer to this as you prepare for publication of your Regulation 19 Submission Local Plan updated policies.